Hello and welcome to my Union Contact Pro Binding review – part of my Freestyle bindings review series.

-They’re not going to be, and aren’t designed to be, super-responsive and won’t give you the response that a good all-mountain or freeride binding will but they do a pretty good job which is a really nice bonus.
+They’re not going to be, and aren’t designed to be, super-responsive and won’t give you the response that a good freeride binding will but they do a pretty good job which is a really nice bonus.

 The 2017 model is virtually the same as the 2016 model, except for some minor tweaks – but there’s no complaints here because the 2016s were so good.
 The 2016s had the following improvements from the 2015 model and these have been kept for the 2017 model:

 - Ultra grip toe strap: For better forming around the toe of your boot